 Canva is Your Solution

-Thankfully there have been many new tools created to solve this problem of creating professional looking graphics for free (or extremely cheap) with ease.
-Mentioned above, Canva, is a free graphic-design tool website.
+Thankfully there have been many new tools created to solve this problem of creating professional-looking graphics for free (or extremely cheap) with ease.
+As mentioned above, Canva is a free graphic-design tool website.
 It uses a drag-and-drop format and provides access to over a million photographs, graphics, and fonts.
 It is used by non-designers as well as professionals.

 Everything here on this website outside of the free stock photos that I use for the safety talks was designed on Canva.
 From the logo you see at the top of the page to the free safety poster designs- all were done on Canva with little experience using the platform.

 Below is a picture of my Canva account.
-These are all thumbnails of my designs I have created for my website.
+These are all the thumbnails of the designs I have created for my website.
 Some of the images are small images used in posts on this website and others are 18’’ x 24’’ posters.

 Click the photo to see a higher resolution version.